 What is soil anyway?
 Here are some of the most common types of soil including definitions and descriptions of how they’re used in the garden.

 “Soil” is the term for what’s already there in the ground before you start gardening.
 Soil is a mix of mineral particles (sand, silt, clay), organic matter (remains of plants, animals, and waste), gases (like air), liquids (like water), and a variety of organisms.
 It is also the medium in which plants grow.
 The matrix of materials in the soil provides the structure for the roots while also storing water and providing a habitat for beneficial organisms like worms and fungi.

 Ideally, garden soil contains a nice mix of sand, silt, clay, organic matter, air, water, and beneficial organisms.
 Soil that has too much clay or not enough air may be difficult to garden in.
 That being said, all plants thrive in different environments, so it may just be a matter of choosing plants and methods that are appropriate to soil conditions.

 Loam is soil that contains a balanced mix of sand, silt, and clay particles.
 No type of mineral soil particle is too out of balance in loam soil.
 The soil has enough small particles to retain a good amount of water and nutrients while also having enough sand to allow for the drainage of excess water.

-An average loamy soil may contain 40% sand, 40% silt and 20% clay by weight.
+An average loamy soil may contain 40% sand, 40% silt, and 20% clay by weight.
 Loam that strays too far from this general range might be called sandy loam, clay loam, et cetera.
 Gardeners love loam because of the balance between the particle size.
-If you’ve got nice loamy soil in your ground, consider yourself lucky!
+If you’ve got nice loamy soil on your ground, consider yourself lucky!